Belgian politician found dead in canal after rape charge

 The long-time bar owner had once been city mayor and until 2009 regional governor.
 His introduction of free public transport in the 1990s prompted sceptics to call him "Steve Stunt".

-A police inquiry had been kept under wraps until Brussels prosecutors announced on Thursday that a judge had ordered him to stand trial on charges of rape and indecent assault, the circumstances aggravated by the use of his position.

-Elio Di Rupo, the leader of the French-speaking Socialist Party who was Belgian prime minister until last year, said he was "shocked" by Stevaerts' death and urged authorities to shed light on all the circumstances.
+Eliot Di Rupo, the leader of the French-speaking Socialist Party who was Belgian prime minister until last year, said he was "shocked" by Stevaerts' death and urged police to bring all the circumstances to light.
+(Reporting by Alastair Macdonald; editing by Andrew Roche)